 Sec.
-13-40046.
+13-4004.
 Property manager or agent

-(a) Vacant downtown building property owners must designate a local manager who resides within 50 miles of the vacant downtown building and include the relevant contact information for the designated manager upon registering the property.
-Property managers shall act as agents for the property owner for purposes of accepting legal service, however the vacant property owner remains personally liable in criminal prosecutions for code violations.
+(a) Vacant downtown building property owners must designate a local manager who resides within 50 miles of the vacant downtown building Property managers shall act as agents for the property owner for purposes of accepting legal service, however the vacant property owner remains personally liable in criminal prosecutions for code violations.